The AP Top 25 college football poll is coming up fast. How far will No. 13 Florida drop?

-The third week of AP Top 25 college football poll rankings drop Sunday at 2 p.m.
+The third week of AP Top 25 college football poll rankings drops Sunday at 2 p.m.
 ET.

 A week after four losses by top-10 teams left just three teams in the same spot in the rankings, Saturday was marked by blowouts and just a couple of notable upsets.
 Look for No. 13 Florida, bested by USF, and No. 12 Arizona State, defeated by Mississippi State, to drop — but how far?